Project Length Custom Length

 Is a more more durable gemstone than Rhodochrosite giving beads a flatter finish as it does not polish well.
 Colours are deep rosy pink to lavender with characteristic black veins called dendrites.
 These stones can be found in Brazil, Mexico, Peru and the United States.
 Read more in our Gemstones & Minerals Glossary

-Beading Glossary Gemstone Rhodonite
+Bead Glossary Gemstones Rhodonite

 RHYOLITE